Risdon Zinc Works: Offshore disposal of jarosite

+Waste volume estimations

+Between 1973 and 1997, Pasminco Metals-EZ were legally permitted to load and dump up to 2400000 tonnes of jarosite waste into the southern ocean annually.
+Annual sea dumping volumes are contested and vary between 1700000 tonnes and 2500000 tonnes approximations.

+Greenpeace Clean Waters campaign

+On 14 March 1990, at the docks of Electrolytic Zinc, three activists from Greenpeace were apprehended while occupying the masts of the dumping vessel MV Anson.
+They displayed a banner proclaiming "Stop E. Z. Dumping."
+As the dump ship departed the dock, Greenpeace protesters made another attempt to board but were met with aggression from Anson crew members.
+During the altercation, one activist sustained head injuries after a police boat collided with a Greenpeace inflatable vessel.
+The day after, law enforcement seized four inflatables and the 60 ft Greenpeace vessel SV Redbill, indicating they would only be returned if Greenpeace ceased their protests.
+In response, 250 individuals in 30 boats rallied to support Greenpeace's campaign against ocean dumping and demanded the return of the vessels.
+The boats were returned the following day, and the Federal Minister for the Environment Ros Kelly announced enhanced monitoring procedures and research into alternative waste disposal methods.

 Monitoring

-As part of their operating permit conditions with the Environment Protection Authority, Nyrstar are required to monitor levels of toxic heavy metal in marine life sourced within the Derwent estuary, including oysters, mussels and flathead.
+As part of their operating permit conditions with the Environment Protection Authority, Nyrstar are required to monitor levels of toxic heavy metals in marine life sourced within the Derwent estuary, including oysters, mussels and flathead.

 Data is collected from the river every five years, with monitoring extending from New Norfolk out to the Iron Pot, with Storm Bay and the neighbouring D'Entrecasteaux Channel excluded from investigation.
 2016 statistics revealed that bream and shellfish caught in the river could not be consumed due to high mercury levels.

+Bridgewater causeway

+Upstream, the convict-built, 1830s causeway connecting Granton and Bridgewater via the Bridgewater Bridge acts as a catchment for wastewater pollutants from the smelter.
+Further to this upstream at Boyer, the Boyer Mill routinely pump organic matter, suspended solids, and chemical substances used in the paper-making process into the river.
+Studies in 2009, 2012 and 2020 have concluded that sludge, wastewater and heavy metal contaminants, including cadmium, lead, zinc and mercury, risk being disturbed by the New Bridgewater Bridge construction project.

 Groundwater Interception System

 Developed in collaboration with GHD Group, a Groundwater Interception System (GIS) was constructed in 2010.

 The GIS is made up of 13 horizontal cased and open hole bores measuring 150 mm in diameter with lengths varying from 160–220 m each.
 The total length of the free draining bores is little under 2000 m.
 The neighbouring wastewater treatment facility receives the system's discharge.
 The system was designed to be low maintenance, containing no pumps or electrical power.

 The GIS extracts approximately 115 tonnes of zinc, 3 tonnes of cadmium, 7 tonnes of aluminium, and 332 tonnes of sulphate from groundwater annually.